andrewcooke/simple-enum/README.md

 The Enum expert will see that I have made no effort to support inheritance.
 In my career as a software engineer I have made many mistakes.
 All too often those mistakes involved inheritance.
 This design reflects that experience.

+I realise that one day's work is unlikely to have captured all the subtleties of the problem; that some of the complexity of the standard Enum is justified and will, in time and with bug fixes, appear here too.
+But I hope that I have found something of value in the balance of features here, and that others will appreciate the view from this particular local maximum of the design space.

+### Credit

+Thanks to Ethan Furman, who graciously shared his code and so educated me on the subtleties of Python meta-class protocols.